library-data-platform/ldp/doc/Admin_Guide.md

 example, `1.2-release` would point to the latest release of major version 1.2, such as 1.2.5.
 These release branches are the most stable in the source repository.
-* Master branch (`master`):  This is the branch that new releases are made from.
+* Master branch (`master`):  This is the branch that new major version releases are made from.
 It contains recently added features that have had some testing.
 It is less stable than release branches.
 * Current branch (`current`):  This is for active development and tends to be unstable.
 This is where new features are first added, before they are merged to the master branch.